Alice Springs Australia - where exactly is it?

 The spirit of the outback is present in the lives of the residents.

-Many are people that come to work for a year or two, like what happens there, fall in love with the town and don't leave any more.
+Many are people who came to work for a year or two, liked their life there, fell in love with the town and the area and settled there for good.

-Some give up corporate jobs in the city and change their lives, choosing the adventure and the fun of the outback.
+Some gave up corporate jobs in the city and changed their lives, choosing the adventure and the fun of the outback.

 It's not hard to get enthusiastic about the capital of the red centre.

 If you have never been there, check a map of Alice Springs.
 It will strike you as a lonely spot and you would wonder why you want to go there.
 But don't judge a book by its cover...

 The nearest largest cities are Adelaide in the bottom south and Darwin in the top north, just about 2 hour flight time to each of them, or around 1500 km drive.

 Look closer at the map - just desert all around.

 If you fly to Alice Springs Australia and have a window seat, you will be amazed by the view below you - an endless, dry, rough, scorched red and brown, empty landscape with dry river beds.